Update – July 25, 2022

 Yes, people with asthma can wear face masks.

-“For people with very mild asthma or well-controlled asthma, it’s probably not going to be an issue,” said Dr. David Stukus, member of the Medical Scientific Council for the Asthma and Allergy Foundation of America (AAFA).
+“For people with mild asthma or well-controlled asthma, it’s probably not going to be an issue,” said Dr. David Stukus, member of the Medical Scientific Council for the Asthma and Allergy Foundation of America (AAFA).
 “For people who have very severe disease and have frequent exacerbations, ER visits, hospitalizations, require lots of medications and frequent symptoms, it might cause more issues for those folks.”

+Proper care of your face mask is also important to help you reduce your chances of getting COVID-19.
 Follow these steps when putting on and removing a face mask:

 - Wash your hands or use hand sanitizer before putting on a face mask.